lorbichara/AC215_FormulaOnePenaltyTool/src/deployment/README.md

 ### Why Two Deployment Options?

 We implemented both Single VM and Kubernetes deployments to provide flexibility:
-- **Single VM** for simpler use cases, development, or cost-sensitive scenarios
+- **Single VM** for simpler use cases, development, or cost-sensitive scenarios.
+This is what we started with to initially test our deployment pipeline.
-- **Kubernetes** for production workloads that need scalability and high availability
+- **Kubernetes** for production workloads that need scalability and high availability.
+Used at the end for the final milestone deliverable.

 ### Image Building First